Functions in Python

 However, we can't do this:

-is_pythagorean_triplet() in this way results in following error.
+is_pythagorean_triplet() in this way results in the following error:

 Returning Values #